extension horse judging

 Judging Horse Events – Timed Event Classes

 Timed event classes may also be referred to as "games," "gymkhanas," or "O-Mok-See."
-Generally in these classes, the fastest time wins.
-Deviating from the described rules or pattern will result in either a time penalty or disqualification,...
+Generally the fastest time wins and deviating from the described rules or pattern will result in either a time penalty or disqualification, depending on the rule infraction.
+Judging...